jacobbieker/ohsuBeacon/README.md

 Note that external beacon users cannot query the database during the import.

-Apart from VCF, the program can also parse the complete genomics variants format, BED format of LOVD and a special format for the database HGMD.
+Apart from VCF, the program can also parse the complete genomics variants format, BED format of LOVD, Corless format, and a special format for the database HGMD.
 You can run the 'query' script from the command line for a list of the import options.

 Apache setup